pgbackrest/pgbackrest/README.md

 * Now using Perl DBI for connections to PostgreSQL rather than psql.
 The `cmd-psql` and `cmd-psql-option` settings have been removed and replaced with `db-port` and `db-socket-path`.

+* Added checks to be sure the `db-path` setting is consistent with `db-port` by comparing the `data_directory` as reported by the cluster against the `db-path` setting and the version as reported by the cluster against the value read from pg_control.
+The `db-socket-path` setting is checked to be sure it is an absolute path.

+* Added vagrant test configurations for Ubuntu 14.04 and CentOS 7.

 ### v0.78: Remove CPAN dependencies, stability improvements

 * Removed dependency on CPAN packages for multi-threaded operation.
 While it might not be a bad idea to update the threads and Thread::Queue packages, it is no longer necessary.